sbb-design-systems/sbb-angular/CONTRIBUTING.md

     ```

 * In GitHub, send a pull request to `sbb-angular:master`.
+The PR title and message should as well conform to the [commit message conventions](#commit).

 Note: Our builds often run out of memory.
 To ensure the build can run, set the NODE_OPTIONS environment variable
 to `--max_old_space_size=7168` either locally or globally.